mashharuki/AstarLearning/docs/pitch/README.md

       There are the three problems we hope to solve with Astar Learning.

-      ①The number of WASM-compliant DApps has not increased enougth.
+      ① The number of WASM-compliant DApps has not increased enougth.
-      ②Not much is known about WASM in the first place.
+      ② Not much is known about WASM in the first place.
-      ③Lack of educational content that provides knowledge and hands-on experience of WASM-compliant Dapp in parallel.
+      ③ Lack of educational content that provides knowledge and hands-on experience of WASM-compliant Dapp in parallel.

 - soluves